czetsuya/opencv-haar-java/README.md

 - PIP
 - Cmake

-It checks out the OpenCV code 4.5.1 and builds the library that will be use by the Java app.
+It checks out the OpenCV code 4.5.1 and builds the library that will be used by the Java app.

 ```shell script
 docker build -f src/main/docker/Dockerfile.jvm -t quarkus/opencv-haar-java-jvm .